ktpbu/ktpdatabase/README.md

 #### Some Guidelines
 1. Use the vs code prettier extension with these settings: `Print Width: 80` `Prose Wrap: always` `Tab Width: 4`.
-2. Each new page (React .jsx file in the `pages` subdirectory) needs to return a `div` element that is the main content of that page to be rendered.
-It is necessary for formatting that each page needs that div to have `className='page-content'`, and that `.jsx` file needs to import the following stylesheet: `import "./../page-content.css`.

 #### How to Run the Project Locally
 1. Make sure that you have `Git`, the `GitHub SSH key`, `Node.js`, and `npm` installed on your local machine.